sparticvs/libresum/README.md

 ## How do I know you didn't just copy GNU...
 Well you just have to trust me.
 I wrote this following the spec and validated it was operating correctly against NESSIE's test vectors.

+## Roadmap
+I'd like to start giving people a general understanding of the roadmap for this project.

+### v1.0 (Released)

+#### Features
+- SHA-256 Support
+- Multi-file summing support
+- Multiple-Entry Binary support

+### v1.1 (Planned)

+#### Features
+- SHA-512 Support
+- Add BSD output capability

+### v1.2 (Planned)

+The purpose of this release is to add additional functionality to validate the API's implementation strategy as well as provide much needed validation support.

+#### Features
+- SHA-224
+- SHA-384
+- Checksum validation

+### v1.3 (Planned)

+The ultimate goal of this release is to start to transition the hashing functionality and APIs off into a separate library that will allow for better code coverage testing.

+#### Features
+- SHA-1 Support
+- SHA Family Library extraction
+- Unit Test Code Coverage min of 50%

+### v1.4 (Planned)

+Features will be flowed into this project from the newly segregated library.

+#### Features
+- SHA512/224 Support
+- SHA512/256 Support
+- Unit Test Code Coverage min of 75%